pierre3/PlantUmlClassDiagramGenerator/tools/csharp-to-plantuml/README.md

 ## Release Notes
+## 1.3.4
+- Added support for the "struct" keyword in type definitions.
+- Added exclude path to consider "**/" syntax (filtering on all folder levels).
+- Fixed attributeRequired not working in Directory based Generation
+- Fixed missing 'abstract' keyword for record type

 ## 1.3.3
 - Fixed an issue where the IgnoreAttributes parameter did not work when using the default access modifier.